ie3-institute/simosaik/docs/readthedocs/usersguide.md

 **Step 4:** <br>
 Add the following configuration to the SIMONA config file:

-- ``simona.input.extSimDir = "path/to/simosaik.jar"``
+- ``simona.input.extSimDir = "path/to/simosaikJar"``

 ## Configure SIMONA models

-The models, that are available in mosaik to create entities, need to be specified when starting the simulation in mosaik.
-To specify these models, you need to add the `models` argument with a list of selected models to the `world.start` method:
+Simosaik can provide different models and combinations of models to mosaik.
+In order to specify the models, that are available to mosaik, you need to add the `models` argument with a list of selected models to the `world.start` method:

 ```
 world.start('SimonaPowerGrid', models=["p"])
 ```

 An overview of the available models can be found [here](/models).
-Each model has a list of attributes, that can use when connecting to other mosaik models.
+Each model has a list of attributes, that can be used by mosaik.
 An overview of all available attributes with their units and values can be found [here](/attributes).

 ## Creating mosaik entities